wutka/solving-diehard3-water-jugs/README.md

-# Solving the "Die Hard 3" water jug problem with nuVmx and Formula
+# Solving the "Die Hard 3" water jug problem with nuXmv and Formula

 Leslie Lamport does an example with TLA+ showing how you can get TLA+ to solve the water jug problem from the movie "Die Hard 3".